 Not all monitoring solutions are created equal, so it’s important to know what to look for as you evaluate different approaches to monitoring cloud-native apps.
-In this series, we explore why a Prometheus-native monitoring solution is best, what qualifies as Prometheus-native, and we define the four key capabilities your monitoring-solutions vendor should offer.
+In this series, we explore why a Prometheus-native monitoring solution is best, what qualifies as Prometheus-native, and we define the four key capabilities your cloud monitoring solutions vendor should offer.
 We break it all down, covering:

 - Availability and Resiliency